PedroZappa/42_minitalk/README.md

 >
 > On Unicode ...

 And so the `server` receives each byte of the message until the whole message has been received.

-The server knows that the received message has reached its end when the current `server.data` value is the NULL terminator.
+The server knows that the message has reached its end when the value of `server.data` is the NULL terminator.
 ```c
 if (server->data == '\0') { ... }
 ```